Brent Faiyaz discography

-The discography of American singer-songwriter Brent Faiyaz consists of two studio albums, six extended plays (EPs), one mixtape, and twenty-one singles (including four as a featured artist).
+The discography of American singer-songwriter Brent Faiyaz consists of three studio albums, six extended plays (EPs), one mixtape, and twenty-one singles (including four as a featured artist).
 His music has been released under his own independent record labels, Lost Kids and ISO Supremacy, and has been distributed by Stem, Venice Music, and UnitedMasters.
 Faiyaz has achieved one top-ten album on the Billboard 200 and three top fifty entries on the Billboard Hot 100.

 After beginning his career in 2013, Faiyaz released his debut EP, Black Child.
 This was later followed by the release of its follow-up, A.M.
 Paradox in 2016, released under Faiyaz's record label, Lost Kids.
 In the same year, Faiyaz appeared as a guest appearance alongside Shy Glizzy on GoldLink's "Crew".
 The track peaked at number 45 on the Billboard Hot 100 and has received sextuple platinum certification by the Recording Industry Association of America (RIAA).
 The following year, Faiyaz released his debut studio album, Sonder Son.
 In 2018, Faiyaz released his third EP, Lost before releasing his Fuck the World EP in 2020.
 The EP peaked at number 20 on the Billboard 200, marking Faiyaz's first appearance on the chart, and was certified platinum by the RIAA and silver by the British Phonographic Industry (BPI).
 In 2022, Faiyaz released his sophomore studio album, Wasteland.
 The album debuted at number 2 on the Billboard 200, and was certified platinum by the RIAA and gold by the BPI.
 The album also peaked in the top 10 in Canada, New Zealand, Norway, and the United Kingdom.
 The album was preceded by the Billboard Hot 100-charting singles, "Gravity" with DJ Dahi featuring Tyler, the Creator, "Wasting Time" featuring Drake, and "Price of Fame", the former two both certified platinum by the RIAA.

 In August 2023, Faiyaz founded his own creative agency and record label, ISO Supremacy.
 Under the label, in October of the same year, Faiyaz released his debut mixtape, Larger than Life which peaked at number 11 on the Billboard 200.
 In November, Faiyaz released his Apple Music exclusive live album, Apple Music Live: Brent Faiyaz.
+In February 2026, he released his third studio album, Icon.